 Much like NYU’s degree-granting programs, the Summer High School Drama Programs combine academic classes with specialized course loads from a variety of acting studios.
-Aspiring students can apply to the Atlantic Acting School, the Experimental Theatre Wing, the Meisner Studio, the New Studio on Broadway, the Stonestreet Screen Acting Studios, or in the Production and Design Studio, and will spend 28 hours a week in-studio once admitted.
+Aspiring students can apply to the Atlantic Acting School, the Experimental Theatre Wing, the Meisner Studio, the New Studio on Broadway, the Stonestreet Screen Acting Studios, or the Production and Design Studio, and will spend 28 hours a week in-studio once admitted.
 Weekly “New York Theatre” workshops acclimate young actors to the city, and include field trips to some of the best live performances in the city.

-Students seeking a five-week conservatory experience are in luck with Northwestern’s Cherubs, a special program for passionate young actors, designers, and musical theater performers.
+Students seeking a five-week conservatory experience are in luck with Northwestern’s Cherubs, a special summer acting program for passionate young actors, designers, and musical theater performers.
 Long days of core classes, electives, and rehearsals culminate in professional-quality public performances, and musical theater students stay on for an extra two weeks to gain valuable training in all areas.

-This intimate (and competitive) four-week program immerses 38 lucky high schoolers in Rutgers’ conservatory training.
+This intimate (and competitive) four-week acting program immerses 38 lucky high schoolers in Rutgers’ conservatory training.
 Proximity to New York draws in guest artists from Broadway and Off-Broadway theaters and television shows, and regular field trips expose students to the city’s vibrant theatrical culture.
 Acting and musical theater tracks offer intensive training with RU faculty, guest workshops, and a final showcase performance.

 Head to the hills an hour outside of NYC for this four-week conservatory-style program aimed at grades 9–12.
-Students study Stanislavski technique, improv, script analysis, and more as part of SUNY Purchase’s immersive training, and practice audition technique in preparation for BFA admissions.
+Students study Stanislavsky technique, improv, script analysis, and more as part of SUNY Purchase’s immersive training, and practice audition technique in preparation for BFA admissions.
 Other pre-college programs for theater-loving high schoolers?
 Try the Shakespeare Workshop, Songwriting Workshop, or the Vocal Intensive.

-At UCLA’s summer program, teens experience six weeks of intensive training on the school’s beautiful campus, earning college credits and preparing for the demands of a four-year university theater program.
+At UCLA’s performing arts summer program, teens experience six weeks of intensive training on the school’s beautiful campus, earning college credits and preparing for the demands of a four-year university theater program.
 Starting off with tai chi training in the mornings, high school-aged actors take a full day’s conservatory-style course load, including daily rehearsal and performance workshops.